montimaj/az-hydro/azhydro/README.md

 access in a later year (e.g., reservoir construction or canal infrastructure), SW allocation resumes.

+**Physics-constrained input data correction:** Published datasets are treated as informative priors, not ground truth.
+For example, the [Hung et al. (2025)](https://doi.org/10.1038/s41597-025-05920-x) GW-fraction snapshots report values as low as 0.7 in Willcox AMA, implying 30% surface-water irrigation in a closed basin with no river or canal infrastructure.
+This is physically impossible — Willcox is an endorheic playa where the only "surface water" visible in LULC is mining tailings ponds (redistributed groundwater, confirmed as GW-sourced by HarDWR water rights records).
+Rather than discarding the dataset, the pipeline uses it within its domain of validity and applies independent physical constraints to correct it where it falls short: the HarDWR temporal adjustment sets pre-canal pixels to GW = 1.0, the zero-surface-water constraint overrides to GW = 1.0 where no river and no canal exist, and the GW-fraction sensitivity analysis (±0.2) quantifies the volume impact of remaining uncertainty in the Hung et al. values.

 **Known limitation (SW fraction proxy):** `compute_sw_fraction()` uses canal density normalized by the local maximum as a proxy for the surface-water share of non-irrigation withdrawals.
 Canal density